OpenResty XRay™ On-Premise Deployment on Azure Kubernetes Service

 --query id --output tsv

-You can also modify the size of the corresponding persistent volume based on the size of the disk when it was created.
+You need to replace SUBSCRIPTION_ID and AKS_NODE_RESOURCE_GROUP with the current values being used.
+You can also modify the size of the corresponding persistent volumes based on the size of the created disks.

 kubectl apply -f aks-kubernetes-pv.yml.sample